mjschultz/django-tastefulpy/docs/interacting.rst

 You Did It!
 ===========

-That's a whirlwind tour of interacting with a Tastypie API.
+That's a whirlwind tour of interacting with a Tastefulpy API.
 There's additional functionality present, such as:

 * ``POST``/``PUT`` the other supported content-types